 What is it like to live with a disability that isn’t visible?

+The Insurance Surgery helps many clients daily by providing them with the Crohn’s disease life insurance and Colitis life insurance covers they deserve, but what is it truly like to live with this condition?
 I have chosen to use the ‘In My Shoes: 24 Hours with Crohn’s & Colitis’ app to experience the simulation of the challenges faced.
 This will help to develop a better understanding of our client’s condition and document how it would affect my daily routine.

 Tuesday 8th September